 3. Contamination Prevention

-Another benefit to the remote measuring instrument is the avoidance of contamination.
-This is particularly important within the food service world, but it applies in other applications also.
+Another benefit of the remote measuring instrument is the avoidance of contamination.
+This is particularly important within the food service world, but it applies to other applications also.

 4. Durability